onesky/api-documentation-platform/resources/item_attachment.md

 [Back to top](#item-attachment)

 ### Attach - attach to an item
 Note that this will modify the item previously attached to.
+Also, this would replace the attachment with the same name in the newly attached item.

     POST https://platform.api.onesky.io/1/projects/:project_id/item-attachments/attach